wlib.modules.makeWrapper

 makeWrapper = import wlib.modules.makeWrapper;

-If you import it like shown, you gain access to some values.
+If you import it like shown, you gain the ability to modify it.

-exclude_wrapper = true; to stop it from setting config.wrapperFunction
+exclude_wrapper = true; to stop it from setting config.buildCommand.makeWrapper

 wrapperFunction = ...; to override the default config.wrapperFunction that it sets instead of excluding it.